jongminkimlab/Protocol/Molbio_GibsonAssembly.md

 1. Transform 1–2 μL of Gibson reaction into 25 μL chemically competent cells.
 2. Plate on appropriate antibiotic selection plates.
 3. Optional: Plate transformation of "no-insert" control for comparison.
-      > Because the backbone contains a small amount of residual circular template plasmid, some colonies will arise from the transformation of the original plasmid w/o the insert.
-We want to estimate the level of background colonies derived from this template carryover.

 ---